Leica S Typ 007 vs Sony A7 II

 - More affordable: Was introduced into a lower priced category (92 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the S Typ 007 comes out slightly ahead of the A7 II (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the S Typ 007 emerges as the winner of the contest (16 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S Typ 007 and the Sony A7 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.